Paulo Sérgio (footballer, born 1984): Club career

 Born in Lisbon, Paulo Sérgio started his career at local Sporting CP, but never appeared in the Primeira Liga with the first team.
-In April 2003, 10% of his economic rights were sold to an investment fund along with other youth products, and he would be loaned several times in the following years, for example spending two seasons with Lisbon neighbours C.F.
-Os Belenenses; on 25 November 2004, before leaving for the latter club, he appeared for the Lions in a 4–0 win at FC Dinamo Tbilisi in that season's UEFA Cup, coming on as a substitute for Roudolphe Douala in the 65th minute.
+In April 2003, 10% of his economic rights were sold to an investment fund along with other youth products, and he would be loaned several times in the following years, for example spending two seasons with Lisbon neighbours Belenenses; on 25 November 2004, before leaving for the latter club, he appeared for the Lions in a 4–0 win at Dinamo Tbilisi in that season's UEFA Cup, coming on as a substitute for Roudolphe Douala in the 65th minute.

-After one season with Portimonense S.C. of the Segunda Liga, Paulo Sérgio was released by Sporting and signed for Spanish side UD Salamanca.
+After one season with Portimonense of the Segunda Liga, Paulo Sérgio was released by Sporting and signed for Spanish side Salamanca.
 He appeared in roughly half of the games during the campaign, as the Castile and León team finished ninth in the Segunda División.

-Paulo Sérgio returned to his country and Algarve in summer 2009, joining S.C.
-Olhanense who had just promoted to the top flight and being regularly played over the course of two seasons as the club managed to consecutively retain its status.
+Paulo Sérgio returned to his country and Algarve in summer 2009, joining Olhanense who had just promoted to the top flight and being regularly played over the course of two seasons as the club managed to consecutively retain its status.
 On 17 September 2010, he scored in the 2–0 home victory over his former employers Portimonense, the first of two official goals during his tenure.

-In the following years, Paulo Sérgio represented in quick succession Vitória de Guimarães, Cyprus' AEL Limassol, F.C.
-Arouca and Olhanense.
-In March 2015, after spending the first part of the campaign as a free agent, he joined DPMM FC of the Singapore Premier League, replacing injured Craig Fagan.
-He scored a brace on his debut on 4 April, helping to a 3–2 away defeat of Hougang United FC.
+In the following years, Paulo Sérgio represented in quick succession Vitória de Guimarães, Cyprus' AEL Limassol, Arouca and Olhanense.
+In March 2015, after spending the first part of the campaign as a free agent, he joined DPMM of the Singapore Premier League, replacing injured Craig Fagan.
+He scored a brace on his debut on 4 April, helping to a 3–2 away defeat of Hougang United.

-Paulo Sérgio netted twice in the 4–0 win over Balestier Khalsa FC in the final league game of 2015, and his team won their first-ever national championship.
+Paulo Sérgio netted twice in the 4–0 win over Balestier Khalsa in the final league game of 2015, and his team won their first-ever national championship.